tr1xem/website/content/blog/2025-12-13-my-dev-setup-is-better-than-yours/index.md

 <figcaption>Opencode</figcaption>
 </fig>

-Personally, I don't like using AI in development side, as I don't think we are at that stage where AI could right a dependable piece of code.
+Personally, I don't like using AI in development side, as I don't think we are at that stage where AI could write a dependable piece of code.
 Neither do I like nor support the idea of <mark>Vibe Coding</mark>.
 But on other time like for creating a generic bash script or finding out grammatical mistakes I think [Opencode](https://opencode.ai/) is best, It's open source, the developer is super friendly, and it's not model bound that means you can use any model even bring your own local LLM.

 I personally don't like the idea of AI inside your editor like one half of your editor is full of prompts and things like this, I prefer an outside of editor and terminal based agent so I could just use tmux to create a window for it.
 It's just my preference of keeping editor and agents different, and I guess most of the people have the same?<small>(unless they are vibe coding?)</small>